 Vice Chair for Faculty Life

 The Vice Chair of Faculty Life is charged with general oversight of the Michigan Promise in partnership with the Vice chair of Faculty Development.
 In additional to the administrative oversight, they work with the Vice Chair for Faculty Development, and the other faculty leads, to provide leadership, vision and general direction to the Michigan Promise in the execution of its mission.
 This includes gauging the changing development needs of our faculty and developing the programmatic content to address those needs.

 Vice Chair for Resident Mentorship

 Michael J. Englesbe, MD, FACS

 The Vice Chair for Resident Mentorship works with resident program directors and center directors to maximize the mentorship experience for the trainees in the Department of Surgery.
-He assists the residents in selecting a “major” and a “minor” for their academic development time.
+They assist the residents in selecting a “major” and a “minor” for their academic development time.
 This role is resident-facing with a broad focus on leading efforts to recruit residents to our programs and helping residents find mentorship.